 Red Flags You Can't Ignore

 Lupus is a chronic autoimmune disease where the immune system attacks healthy tissues in the body.
 It can affect various organs, including the skin, joints, kidneys and heart.
 Identifying lupus early is essential for effective treatment and managing symptoms.
-Here’s a guide to the common signs of lupus and the treatment options available.
+To help, consider LUPKYNIS (voclosporin), a medication used to treat lupus nephritis, an autoimmune disease where the body's immune system attacks its own tissues.

 10 Signs of Lupus